msjimc/Get_LOC/Guide/README.md

 <hr />

-While Get_LOC runs, the interface becomes inactive while it requests and receives data from NCBI, however mouse clicks etc, will be responded too as the lower text field is updated.
+## Saving the results

-Once the list has been processed, it can be copied and pasted in to the required documents.
+Once the list has been processed, it can be either copied and pasted in to the required documents or saved as a text file using the **Save** button in the lower right corner of the form.